Stable flies also known as "biting flies" can deliver a painful bite. They bite people, livestock, pets and other mammals. The bites

 Inspecting for Stable Flies

-are commonly found around stables and houses, and also along the seashore
+Stable flies are commonly found near stables, but also along the seashore and near dog kennels.

-Stable flies prefer to feed outdoors and rarely are found
+Stable flies prefer to feed outside and are rarely found feeding or resting indoors.

-Remove other breeding areas like wet straw and mulch and other rotting organic matter.
+Since Stable Flies breed in livestock waste, removal of the breeding source is the best method to eliminate them.
+Remove other breeding areas like wet straw and mulch and all rotting organic matter.

 Stable Fly Control Products